yuanyue-liu-group/CP-VASP/README.md

 <p>Please fill out the request form at the link below.
 We will subsequently give you access to the patch files. <br>
     https://docs.google.com/forms/d/e/1FAIpQLSdjinABLY26jora50jedL5X6bj5Pc7BTeys5pmclstlWs46Lw/viewform </p>

-<p>If you are using VASP version 6.4 or 6.3, use the vasp6.4_6.3_cpm.patch file.
-If you are instead using VASP version 6.2 or 6.1, use the vasp6.2_6.1_cpm.patch file.
+<p>If you are using VASPsol++, use the cp-vaspol++.patch file.
+If you are instead using VASPsol, use the cp-vaspsol.patch file.
 To apply the patch, navigate to the /src directory in your VASP folder and copy the appropriate patch file into it.
-Then execute the following command (assuming you are using VASP version 6.4):
+Then execute the following command (assuming you are using VASPsol++):
-    patch -p0 < vasp6.4_6.3_cpm.patch </p>
+    patch -p0 < cp-vaspsol++.patch </p>

 # Instructions
 <p>See "CP-VASP Manual.pdf" for detailed instructions on using CP-VASP.
 We have also provided a few examples in "CP-VASP Examples.pdf".</p>